-This syllabus is available to private candidates.
-Some components are not available to private candidates.
+This syllabus is not available to private candidates in June.
+In November some components are not available to private candidates.
 For more information please refer to the Cambridge Guide to Making Entries.

 Combining with other syllabuses

 Candidates can take this syllabus alongside other Cambridge International syllabuses in a single exam series.
 The only exceptions are: